Ficool

 Having traveled for an hour at this point, Noctis started feeling the negative effects of inhaling the misma.
 The growing density was becoming a more serious problem by the second.

-Noctis had not expected the spatial abnormalities to take such a turn.
 Was the realm not only weakening gravity but slowly reversing it as well?
-The mist surrounding him was comparable to that seen in the lands between; no, it was even comparable to the places especially contaminated with it.
+The mist surrounding him was comparable to that seen in the lands between realms.

-There were many ways to at least partially protect oneself from the sickness that was slowly taking root in him.
 Developing over the ages, humans made great progress, but he did not have access to any such methods for obvious reasons, pulling up a makeshift mask bandana covering his mouth and nostrils.

 The usual way would be to put on a fully hazmat suit, protecting the skin from the mist, since one did not have to inhale it to become susceptible to the consuming effect of the void.
 Protecting his lungs from it was still worthwhile, since it would slow its effects.

 Originally, Noctis thought it unnecessary, taking in the golden luster with as much skin as possible.
-After seeing the columns surrounding him, with black droplets floating upward on all sides, he quickly changed his mind.
+After seeing the columns surrounding him, however… with black droplets floating upward on all sides, he quickly changed his mind.

 Feeling his mind swaying towards reminiscences, Noctis sighed inwardly at his own curiosity to experience the adverse effects of the void.

 To add on to the entire situation, he would now have to focus on dodging the rising and falling columns of tar.
-The reversal of gravity seemed to strengthen and weaken in increments, showing the voids' struggling against the realm's interference.

-Watching his with great effort created raft brush, one of the columns, his subpar sailing skills to blame.
 The wooden exterior corroded at the point of contact, a small part of his raft breaking off and falling into the ocean, making a small sound as it plunged into the water and disappeared from sight.

 How was he supposed to become a good sailor?
 He was not from the time realm where water was abundant.